Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Wix

-Wix offers more than 500 free themes to choose from, so plan on spending some time to select the right one.
+Wix offers more than 800 free themes, templates as they call them, to choose from, so plan on spending some time to select the right one.
 The free versions feature Wix branding at the top, but that can be removed with one of their premium subscriptions.
 You can also purchase custom Wix themes from a web designer, but you’ll need to find a Wix designer on your own.

 Once you’ve selected your theme, you can customize the font and the color.
 Click Save, and your new theme is ready for use on the other pages of your site.
 If you’d like to do more than customize the theme, you can also change the design of your site via Wix ADI.
-This option lets you choose from hundreds of images, colors, and fonts.
+This option lets you choose from hundreds of images, colors and fonts.
 You can also add animations and even adjust the height of particular sections.
-If selecting the best design seems overwhelming, it’s not.
-Wix’s ADI stands for “artificial design intelligence,” meaning all the work is done for you.
-ADI nearly guarantees that, even with all the options, it’s incredibly hard to make an unattractive site.

 WordPress

-WordPress.org, on the other hand, has more themes than Wix, in both free and paid options.
+WordPress.org, on the contrary, has a vast variety of WordPress themes and in this case surpasses Wix in both free and paid options.
 Because WordPress.org is an open-source platform, anyone can create themes and upload them to the official theme directory.
 Themes are rated by community members but are not necessarily supported by WordPress.org.
 You can also create custom themes or hire a designer to create one for you.

-While customizing the theme does a great job at putting a personal touch on your website, plugins and apps provide advanced features that help create uniquely useful websites.
+While customizing the theme does a great job of putting a personal touch on your website, plugins and apps provide advanced features that help create uniquely useful websites.
 These ‘add-ons’ are individual software programs that add functionality to your site.
-WordPress plugins are downloaded from WordPress.org while you can find Wix apps in the dedicated Wix app store, the Wix App Market.
+WordPress plugins are downloaded from WordPress.org and you can find Wix apps in the dedicated Wix app store; the Wix App Market.

 Popular WordPress plugins: